plaidml/plaidml/docs/usage/edsl_ops.rst

 - Trace

-While degugging eDSL code it can often be desirable to insert print statements to understand what the program is doing as it executes.
+While debugging eDSL code it can often be desirable to insert print statements to understand what the program is doing as it executes.
 However, typical print statements are not generally useful for this, as execution of eDSL occurs deep within the PlaidML backend.
 The ``trace`` operation allows print statements to be specified within the eDSL program and printed during the program's execution.
-Additionally, if multiple tracepoints are specified, the time ellapsed between consecutive tracepoints will printed automatically.
+Additionally, if multiple tracepoints are specified, the time elapsed between consecutive tracepoints will printed automatically.

 .. tabs::